 Iraq and Afghanistan Veterans of America (IAVA) is the leading voice and empowerment organization for post-9/11 veterans in America.
 A non-profit founded in 2004 by an Iraq veteran, IAVA’s mission is to connect, unite and empower post-9/11 veterans.
 IAVA has the largest, most dynamic and most diverse network of post-9/11 veterans in the world and believes that veterans are not a charity, we’re an investment.
 In the fourteen years since our founding, our groundbreaking advocacy and support programs have invested in those men and women and changed history, driven the national conversation, trained a generation of leaders, and connected more than 1.3 million veterans with resources, community, and support.
 After over a decade of war, and in the face of a deeply divided nation, our non-partisan work has never been more important.

-IAVA is seeking a strong, dynamic leader to join us and head our communication efforts and lead at a critical time in our nation’s history.
-This versatile leader will serve post-9/11 veterans, join one of the most impactful organizations in America, and operate at the highest levels of national communications work as our Chief Communications Officer.
+IAVA is seeking a strong, dynamic leader to join us as our Communications Director to support our communication efforts and lead at a critical time in our nation’s history.
+This versatile leader will serve post-9/11 veterans, join one of the most impactful organizations in America, and operate at the highest levels of national communications work as our Communications Director.
 In this role, you will be the primary leader that empowers the voices and tells the stories of millions of post-9/11 veterans.

-This role encompasses a strategic communications core, a press shop, new media, marketing technology and online organizing.
+This role encompasses communications, press, new media, marketing technology, development, and online organizing.
 This dynamic team works tenaciously to raise critical awareness about veterans’ issues, hold lawmakers accountable for policies impacting veterans, and ensures the entire country is focused on providing a lasting network of care and support for this newest generation of veterans.
 It’s a team that punches way above its weight class, kicks-ass and has consistently changed history for over 14 years.

 This team sits at the core of IAVA’s renowned advocacy work, and has driven outcomes reaching tens of millions worldwide, generated hundreds millions in earned and donated media, and shared the IAVA message of #VetsRising on platforms ranging from Fox News to the New York Times to Vice to HBO.
 They work closely with leading national partners like the the Tragedy Assistance Program for Survivors (TAPS), the Ad Council and Ford Foundation and with innovative brands like Netflix, Southwest Airlines, Victory Motorcycles and Amazon Films.
 If you want to be at an epicenter of media impact, branding, grassroots advocacy and historic policy change, this could be the spot for you.

-Based in our New York, NY headquarters, with a significant focus on Washington, D.C., Congress, the Department of Veterans Affairs and the Pentagon, IAVA’s Chief Communications Officer will report to the Chief Executive Officer, and serve as a key member of the small senior leadership team, working extensively with trusted partners, top government leaders and IAVA’s dedicated Board of Directors.
+Based in our New York, NY headquarters, with a significant focus on Washington, D.C., Congress, the Department of Veterans Affairs and the Pentagon, IAVA’s Communications Director will work directly with the Chief Executive Officer, Chief Operations Officer, and Chief Development Officer, and serve as a key member of the small senior leadership team, working extensively with trusted partners, top government leaders and IAVA’s dedicated Board of Directors.

-The Chief Communications Officer will increase global awareness, shape the national conversation.
+The Communications Director will increase global awareness, shape the national conversation.

 We are looking for a teammate who is ambitious, energetic, entrepreneurial, and is/has: